-These aren’t your average Mexican potato!
-Mexican smashed potatoes are seasoned with a spice blend then topped with a spicy chipotle aioli and cool crumbled queso fresco.
+These aren’t your average Mexican inspired potato!
+Taco seasoned smashed potatoes are seasoned with a spice blend then topped with a spicy chipotle aioli and cool crumbled queso fresco.
 Eat these as a side dish or as an appetizer!

 Recipe at a Glance